What is Personal Data?

-We will not keep your information for longer than it is necessary – usually while you are a member or up to 12 months after you have left.
-Any ‘Emergency Contact’ forms are kept as long as you want us to or until it becomes evident that you are no longer volunteering at our field days.
+We will not keep your information for longer than it is necessary – usually while you are a member and up to around 12 months after you have left to help us resolve any issues that may subsequently arise.
+Any ‘Emergency Contact’ forms are kept as long as you want us to or until it becomes evident that you are no longer volunteering at our conservation morning.
 Any personal information that forms part of the official records of the Society will be retained indefinitely.
 We also keep photographs and other material for publicity and historical records of the Society.

 You may, at any time, ask us for a copy of the information we hold about you.
 We will provide that information as required by the law.

-You also have a right, on grounds relating to your situation, at any time to object to processing that is carried out as part of our legitimate interests or in performance of a task carried out in the public interests.
+You also have a right, on grounds relating to your situation, to at any time object to processing that is carried out as part of our legitimate interests.
 We will stop processing your data unless we can demonstrate compelling reasons to continue to do so that override your rights and freedoms, or unless processing is necessary for the establishment, exercise or defence of legal claims.

 What we ask from you